lizglennphd/lizglennphd.github.io/content/consulting/index.md

 I am familiar with a range of statistical techniques to answer empirical research questions, including:

 - **Structural Equation Modeling (SEM)**: How do certain behavioral, psychological, or physiological factors influence each other?
 This approach includes mediation and moderation models.
 SEM also allows for latent variable modeling to increase the precision of our findings.
-[Example](./INSAR2023.pdf)
+[Example 🖼️](./INSAR2023.pdf)
 - **Latent Variable Modeling**: How do individual data sources represent or measure broader theoretical concepts (latent variables)?
 This includes Confirmatory Factor Analysis (CFA), which tests whether specific items represent subcategories or subscales of an overall measure.
-[Example](./INSAR2023.pdf)
+[Example 🖼️](./INSAR2023.pdf)
 - **Latent Growth Modeling (Longitudinal Data)**: Are there changes in these variables over time?
 Do certain variables or interventions influence change?
 - **Latent Profile Analysis**: Are there distinct subgroups within this population based on specific characteristics (variables)?
 - **Meta-Analysis**: How does the relationship between two variables, such as an intervention and an outcome, vary across studies?
 How robust is this relationship?